 Seeking acknowledgement of the quality of our program as well as accountability to our community, participants and congregation, the Preschool began the rigorous national accrediting process by NLSA (National Lutheran School Accreditation) in 2008.
 Accreditation is a means to evaluate and improve our unique ministry as a Lutheran school not only in the quality of our academics and programs, but also, most importantly, in the spiritual dimension of our preschool.
 The Preschool was awarded accreditation on July 31, 2009, by NLSA, the second largest accrediting entity supported by more than 2000 schools.
 NLSA assures parents that a quality Lutheran school exists wherever NLSA accreditation is found.

 While St. Paul’s Lutheran Preschool had met the needs of member families and families in the community by providing a half day preschool, there had been a barrier to enrollment for others due to the need for continued care before and/or after Preschool classes.
-With the educational emphasis of the Preschool’s core hours of instruction remaining central to the ministry of the Preschool, Extended Care was added in January, 2013, and is offered to students who enroll in Preschool classes.
+With the educational emphasis of the Preschool’s core hours of instruction remaining central to the ministry of the Preschool, Extended Care was added in January 2013 and is offered to students who enroll in Preschool classes.
 The quality education and Christian teaching of our Preschool is maintained during these extended hours.

 Policy Authority – Preschool Advisory Board